EliGolam/proj-html-vuejs/README.md

 ## Step 4: Creating Sections

 This is where the actual coding part begins.
 I mpved through the page by implementing each macrosection of the page and adding the necessary components each time.
+For each section my focus are scalability, readability and accessibility.

 ## Versions